 The last most common reason why Olaplex is making your hair greasy is because you don’t really need it.
 Olaplex products are designed to treat hair chemically damaged by dyes or bleaching.

 Therefore, if your hair is natural or does not have many problems with dryness, you may be over-nourishing your hair.
 And this will make your hair and scalp generate more oils than normal.

-Hair that is chemically damaged usually has a very dry and brittle cuticle.
+If your hair is very dry and has a brittle cuticle it has chemically damaged.
 That’s why Olaplex products have loads of nutritious ingredients to balance it out.
 If your hair doesn’t need much nutrition, you will only oversaturate it with things you don’t need.

-The best thing you can do in this case is to analyze if you really have chemical damage in your hair to know if you really need it.
+The best thing you can do in this case is to analyze if you really have chemical or mechanical damage in your hair to know if you really need it.

 By chemical damage I mean dye, highlights, or any other color product that can damage your cuticle.
 Sometimes it can happen that if you have dyes in your hair but Olaplex is still very heavy.
 In this case, reduce the frequency of use to once every fortnight.